YounusCode/Fun_Coding/README.md

 3. A program that breaks down a four digit number into Ones, Tens, Hundreds, and thousands.
 And reverses it.
 4. A program that returns the person's new age.
 5. A prgoram to break down a given dollars input that is converted to cents, and then computes quarters, dimes, nickels, and pennies.
+6. A program that determines which mailboxes were closed.